victorgveloso/RefactoringMonitor/README.md

 `http://localhost:8080/api.php?signup&u=EMAIL&p=PASSWORD`

 Replace EMAIL and PASSWORD with your credentials.
+Once completed, your account will be created unless an error message is provided in the server response.

-## Done
+## Authentication and front page

 Now everything is set and running.
 If you want, you can login in the webapp by filling the fields in the top-right corner of the main page with your credentials.